Oakville Grape Day

 CONTINUING EDUCATION

-This event may qualify for 0.5 CEU Certified Crop Advisor hour and 1 CA-DPR hour (pending approval)
+This event qualifies for 0.5 CEU Certified Crop Advisor hours and 1.5 CA-DPR hours.